sichi46/pocket-counsel/docs/to-do.md

 Infrastructure & DevOps:

-[x] Initialize PNPM monorepo with Turborepo for build orchestration.
+[x] Initialize NPM monorepo with Turborepo for build orchestration.

 [x] Set up the Firebase project (pocketcounsel-prod) with Auth, Firestore, and Cloud Functions enabled.